CarlbertCannon/CarlbertCannon.github.io/README.md

 I became certified through their comprehensive training program.
 Which involved over 500 hours of lecture and project based training.
-Using varies programming languages and technical skills like C#, .Net, MySQL, Git, HTML, CSS, and JavaScript.</p>
+Using varies programming languages and technical skills like C#, .Net, MySQL, Git, HTML, CSS, and JavaScript.

 #  Contact